jbornschein/draw/README.md

 Before training you need to start the bokeh-server

     bokeh-server
-or

-    bokeh-server --ip 0.0.0.0

 To train a model with a 2x2 read and a 5x5 write attention window run

     cd draw
     ./train-draw.py --attention=2,5 --niter=64 --lr=3e-4 --epochs=100

 On Amazon g2xlarge it takes more than 40min for Theano's compilation to end and training to start.
 Once training starts you can track its
 [live plotting](http://blocks.readthedocs.org/en/latest/plotting.html).
 It will take about 2 days to train the model.
 After each epoch it will save the following files: